-This is an intimation letter from an employee notifying his/her current employer that he/she is applying for another job.
-The employee is seeking for the current employer (usually a government agency) to issue a letter of no objection/reference.
-An intimation letter serves as a notification to the current employer but not an official resignation.
+Intimation letter from employee notifying the current employer that he/she is applying for another job.
+Seeking for current employer (usually a government agency) to issue a letter of no objection/reference.
+An intimation letter serves as a notification to the current employer but not official resignation.

 When you are done, click the "Get Document" button and you can download the document in Word or PDF format.